 These preferences and cognitive functions may determine ways in which ESTP personalities experience the world around them, make decisions, or approach problems.
 However, bear in mind that a person’s character is a complex concept affected by numerous factors.
 For this reason, people should not refer to these preferences as something that completely defines a person, their character, or their life path.

-Let’s turn now to comparing ESTP personality traits and see what similarities and differences we may find between them and the 15 other Myers-Briggs personality types.
+Let’s turn now to comparing ESTP personality traits and see what similarities and differences we may find between them and the 15 other personality types.
 This may provide a clearer picture of what the ESTP personality is like and how others perceive them.

 ESTPs vs. NT Analyzer Types

 Similar to ESTPs due to the shared Thinking preference, personality types that belong to the NT analyzer temperament group are level-headed, logical, and goal-oriented people.
 Analyzers are often described as self-sufficient, reliable, and hard-working individuals.
 As they rely heavily on reason, NT types will tend to gather knowledge not only to make decisions but also to question everything around them.
 Besides the Thinking preference they have in common with ESTPs, Analyzers are Intuitive personalities (while ESTPs are Sensing types).
 For this reason, there may be possible clashes between NT types and ESTPs.
-Analyzers in the MBTI spectrum are INTP, ENTP, INTJ, and ENTJ, and we will see now how an ESTP personality compares to these personality types.
+Analyzers in the 16 personalities spectrum are INTP, ENTP, INTJ, and ENTJ, and we will see now how an ESTP personality compares to these personality types.

 ESTP vs. INTP